 Farmers perceive that the technical assistance that is provided is inadequate and insufficient, and in the case of vets, unaffordable.
-They are of the view that many extension officers in the MoA office and in research stations are not fully educated or knowledgeable on small ruminant farming and breeding.
+They are of the view that many extension officers have limited knowledge of small ruminant farming and breeding.
 Farmers also felt that these officers should get to know all the farmers well.